Nuitka/Nuitka/README.txt

 Word of Warning
 ---------------

 Consider using this software with caution.
-Your feedback and patches are very welcome.
+Your feedback and patches to Nuitka are very welcome.

 Especially report it please, if you find that anything doesn't work, because the project is now at the stage that this should not happen.